Schoolforbasics/runbooks/AnacondaRepository.rst

 TAR archive.
 Additionally, Continuum provides a set of Air Gap TAR archives for those environments only needing certain platform architectures, such as 64-Bit Linux, 32-Bit Linux, etc.
-With the exception of 64-Bit Linux, These platform-based archives include all of the available packages for that platform.
+With the exception of 64-Bit Linux, these platform-based archives include all of the available packages for that platform.
 The 64-Bit Linux archive contains 64-Bit Linux packages PLUS packages neecessary to install Anaconda Repo.